DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 # Overview

-The DMT Creator Data app is an extension for Google Sheets that puts all of your influencer and creator data gathering workflows back in google sheets so you can get back to focusing on planning and executing great campaigns!
+The DMT Creator Data app is an extension for Google Sheets™ that puts all of your influencer and creator data gathering workflows back in google sheets so you can get back to focusing on planning and executing great campaigns!

 This quick overview includes the major components of the extension that is generally available.